 - Commodore-in-Chief, Small Ships and Diving, Royal Naval Command

-In June 2018, Prince Harry received promotions in all three services, becoming Major in the British Army, Lieutenant Commander in the Royal Navy, and Squadron Leader in the Royal Air Force.
+Prince Harry received promotions in all three services, in June 2018, becoming a major in the British Army, lieutenant commander in the Royal Navy, and squadron leader in the Royal Air Force.

 However, Harry has now lost the honorary Navy and RAF ranks.